Philipp15b/php-i18n/README.md

 * A 'prefix', the compiled class name (default `L`)
 * A forced language, if you want to force a language (default: none)
 * The section seperator: this is used to seperate the sections in the language class.
 If you set the seperator to `_abc_` you could access your localized strings via `L::category_abc_stringname` if you use categories in your ini. (default: `_`)
+* Merge keys from the fallback language into the current language

 ```php
 <?php